-Let’s start simple.
-Colour.
-A general rule when it comes to picking out a tie – and bear in mind that this is very general – is that your tie should be darker than your shirt.
-It should stand out against your chest and draw attention to the fact you’re actually wearing a tie.
-What’s the point in putting one on if it literally fades into the background?
+Let’s start simply; colour.
+A general rule when it comes to picking out the perfect tie is that your tie should be darker than your shirt.
+This way, it will stand out against your chest, and draw attention to the fact that you’ve made that extra effort.
+Because what’s the point in tying a tie if it fades into the be-shirted background?

 Don't introduce too many patterns

 And you thought colours were daunting.
 Prints and patterns introduce a whole new nest of tie-picking troubles.
 Because introducing multiple shades and designs into one accessory — be this through spots, stripes, checks or tartans — makes the whole process much more difficult.
 But it can still be worth it.

 If you’re looking to pick out a patterned tie, remember to keep things quiet.
 Loud patterns are louche — whether you’re at a wedding or in the office.
 Secondly, stick to the rule of two.
 You can have a patterned shirt and a patterned tie, or a patterned tie and a patterned suit, but never all three.
 Instead, choose a tight, subtle pattern to play it safe and sophisticated.

 And, thirdly, stick to one style of pattern.
 If your suit is pinstriped, go for a stripy tie.
 If your shirt has a tight check, opt for a checkered tie.
 Don’t mix.